 | Ryobi PBLDD01 | 500 in-lbs | 2-speed | 1/2" keyless | 3.6 lbs | ~$99 (kit) |

-The Makita XFD131 is noticeably tighter in build quality — the chuck seats better, the clutch clicks are more defined, and the motor runs quieter at low speeds.
+The Makita XFD131 is noticeably tighter in build quality -- the chuck seats better, the clutch clicks are more defined, and the motor runs quieter at low speeds.
 The Ryobi PBLDD01 brushless is genuinely good and handles 95% of DIY tasks without complaint.
-But push either drill hard — driving large lag bolts into hardwood, for example — and the Makita sustains performance longer without heat buildup.
+But push either drill hard -- driving large lag bolts into hardwood, for example -- and the Makita sustains performance longer without heat buildup.
+Both models appear in our best cordless drills 2026 roundup alongside DeWalt and Milwaukee, where you can see how they stack up across seven tested models.

 Winner: Makita for performance.
 Ryobi for value.